If your store struggles with cart abandonment, you are not alone.

-Your success in ecommerce depends on being able to adapt to changes in consumer behavior.
+Your success in e-commerce depends on adapting to changes in consumer behavior.

 86% of consumers are now looking for payment options that are more flexible and help them save money.
 It’s why Buy Now, Pay Later (BNPL) is becoming popular among consumers, particularly with millennials and overseas.

 BNPL is pretty much the modern version of layaway.
-Instead of paying the full price upfront, customers will be able to buy your products in installments.
-It’s a payment method that helps customers split their budget better and encourages them to make larger orders.
+Instead of paying the total price upfront, customers can buy your products in installments.
+It’s a payment method that helps customers split their budgets better and encourages them to make larger orders.

 Two options we love for BNPL are Sezzle and Klarna.
-Both are interest-free and provide you the money upfront to make sure you get paid.
-They take care of collecting from the customer so you see an immediate boost to sales from people that weren’t sure if they can afford the purchase up front.
+Both are interest-free and provide you with the money upfront to make sure you get paid.
+They take care of collecting from the customer, so you see an immediate boost to sales from people who weren’t sure they could afford the purchase up front.

 Have a Clear and Generous Returns Policy

-Around 66% of customers read a store’s returns policy before making a purchase.
-If your returns policy is hard to read or is unfair, customers may decide to go with your competition instead.
+Around 66% of customers read a store’s returns policy before purchasing.
+If your returns policy is complex to read or is unfair, customers may decide to go with your competition instead.

 You need to make sure that you write your returns policy with simple language and no complicated jargon.
-Another good tip is to extend the deadline for returns — up to 365 days if you can.
+Another good tip is to extend the return deadline — up to 365 days if you can.

 Customers want to know that if the item doesn’t fit them, they can always return it with no problem.
-Ikea is a great example, with a 365 day return policy on an item that is bought from their store.
+Ikea is a great example, with a 365-day return policy on an item bought from their store.